 Auditors should only rate a licence obligation non-compliant if there is supporting evidence.
-If there is no supporting evidence,79 the auditor should asses the adequacy of the controls for the obligation.
-If the controls are assessed to be deficient (rated C or D), the auditor should make a recommendation to address the deficiency.
+If there is no supporting evidence, the auditor should assess the adequacy of the controls for the obligation and rate compliance as N/R.84 If the controls are assessed to be deficient (rated C or D), the auditor should make a recommendation to address the deficiency.